realtux/dispenserd/README.md

 # dispenserd [![Build Status](https://travis-ci.org/ebrian/dispenserd.svg?branch=master)](https://travis-ci.org/ebrian/dispenserd)
 Modern Job Queue for Modern Developers

-Dispenserd is a modern job queue designed to be: fast, reliable, feature rich, and tailored towards the needs of developers.
+dispenserd is a modern job queue designed to be: fast, reliable, feature rich, and tailored towards the needs of developers.

 ### Primary Features
 - No compromise on stability or reliability